Maqasta/Todoey/README.md

 ## Goal

-I will make e 3 different branches with one application, but implemented with different databases (UserDefaults, Core Data and Realm)
+I will make 3 different branches with one application, but implemented with different databases (UserDefaults, Core Data and Realm)

 ## What I will create